Zemke/zemke.github.io/_posts/2016-02-25-angularjs-resource-population.md

 ---
 layout:     post
 title:      AngularJS $resource Population
-date:       2016-02-25 06:00:05
-summary:    A profile entity might have a userId attribute.
+summary:    A `profile` entity might have a `userId` attribute.
 Let’s say you fetch a profile and don’t only want the id of the user the profile belongs to, but the whole user object.
 How would you populate it neatly?
-That’s what I came up with
+That’s what I came up with.
-categories: angular
+categories: angularjs
 ---

-A `profile` entity might have a `userId` attribute.
-Let’s say you fetch a profile and don’t only want the id of the user the profile belongs to, but the whole user object.
-How would you populate it neatly?
-That’s what I came up with:
+{{page.summary}}

 ```js
 angular.module('app')